SudoSweatLord/same-game/README.md

 ## This project wouldn't have been possible without

 - Kuniaki Moribe who invented the game in 1985
-- Ania K. for the starting template
+- Ania K. for the starting template and tutorial
 - gaborbata for code snippets and ideas
 - greweb for code snippets and ideas
 - University of Texas at Austin for code snippets and ideas